ESTONIA TRAVEL GUIDE

 Estonia is generally cheaper than Western Europe, but it is no longer the bargain it used to be in the 1990s; and in touristy areas (like Tallinn's Old Town), prices are at Scandinavian levels.

 A bottle of local beer (0,5l) costs around 1€ in shops and 2,5-3,5€ in modest pubs.
 Hard liquor, especially vodka is cheap compared to Western standards, with a 0.5l bottle of local mid-range vodka going for around 10€ in supermarkets.
 Food prices are close to Western European standards, usually somewhat cheaper but with some being paradoxically more expensive and can even be closer to Finnish prices.
 Western goods like clothes and electronics are as expensive (or even more so) than in the actual West.
-In general, Estonia is more expensive than the 2 other Baltic states and far more expensive than Russia.

-ESTONIA TRAVEL TIPS
+TRAVEL TIPS FOR ESTONIA

 Buses are a good option domestically, as they're more frequent than trains and cover many destinations not serviced by the limited rail network.
 TPilet (www.tpilet.ee) has schedules and prices for all services.
 For comfortable, low-cost bus travel you can also have a look at FlixBus who runs the largest bus network in Europe.